smaurice101/acnsmauricedsmas/README.md

 _has_seasonality_ : int, required, 1 or 0

        If 1, then your data will be modeled for seasonality: Winter, Summer, Shoulder.
 If 0, then your data will not be modeled for seasonality.
 If modeling for seasonality, ensure you have enough data points that covers the seasons, usually 1 year of data.

+_dependent_variable_ : string, required

+       This is the dependent variable in your file.
+All other variables will be modeled as independent variables.

+_your_company_name_ : string, required

+       Indicate your company name as one associated with your username.

+_your_email_ : string, required

+       Indicate your email as one associated with your username.